LordAmit/Brightness/README.md

 ## Help!
 It broke my computer!

-Erm, that's not exactly supposed to happen.
+*Erm, that's not exactly supposed to happen.
 Still, use at your own risk.
 I won't allow myself to be held responsible even if it turns your monitor into a black hole, sucks you in and kills you in the process.
-But still, let me know if something goes wrong by reporting it in the issues section.
+But still, let me know if something goes wrong by reporting it in the issues section.*

+On a more serious note, Brightness Controller does nothing that can break your computer.
+It simply provides a graphical user interface you can use with a mouse to control brightness easily.
+It does not execute any command or does not do anything to change your system.
+So, feel free to use it :)